kevbro029/Simple-Transaction-Application/README.md

 deposit, withdraw, balance checks, and more.
 This is only a side project that is done to improve my skills in C# and the .NET framework.

-Feel free to use however you may like!
-This is probably done by many others out there anyways ( ͡° ͜ʖ ͡°)
+There are plenty of projects like this that are easily done out there, so don't think doing something like this is too difficult to make. ( ͡° ͜ʖ ͡°)